SWI-Prolog/sCASP/README.md

   | ??-+ |						 |
   | ??++ |						 |

 ? and ?? are backward compatible aliases   for ?+- and ?++.
-For example:
+For example,
+this shows the model.

     ?- ? p(X).

+The predicate scasp/2 can be used to get access to the model and tree to reason about them.
+For example, this  returns   the  model  as a list of terms and the justification as a tree structure.

     ?- scasp(goal(X), [model(M), tree(T)]).

-returns the model as a list of terms and the justification as a tree structure.

 SWI-Prolog  s(CASP)  can  also   be   used    in   your   browser  using [SWISH](https://swish.swi-prolog.org/example/scasp.swinb).

 Finally, there is a simple [web